CppMicroServices/CppMicroServices/framework/doc/doxygen/examples/MicroServices_Example1.md

 \include eventlistener/CMakeLists.txt

-The call to `#FunctionGenerateBundleInit` is necessary to integrate the shared library as a bundle within the C++ Micro Service library.
+The call to `#usFunctionGenerateBundleInit` is necessary to integrate the shared library as a bundle within the C++ Micro Service library.
 If you are not using CMake, you have to place a macro call to `#US_INITIALIZE_BUNDLE` yourself into the bundle's source code, e.g. in `Activator.cpp`.
 Have a look at the